jaystack/functionly-doc/wiki/parameters.md

     }
 }
 ```
-And in the service side, you can expect parameters.
-The object properties of the call will be binded to the expected parameters by name.
+You can expect parameters on the service side.
+The object properties of the call will be bound to the expected parameters by name.
 The value of the `username` property in the parameter object will be bound to the first parameter which name is `username`.
 ```js
 @injectable()
 class MyService extends Service {